Superstructure

-The superstructure of this cargo ship is in the back and includes a lifeboat.
+The superstructure of this cargo ship is at the back and includes a lifeboat.

 The cruiseferry Mega Smeralda.
 The blue and white part of the ship is the superstructure and the yellow part of the ship is the hull.

-A superstructure is an upward extension of an existing structure above a baseline.
+Superstructure is an upward extension of an existing structure above a baseline.
 This term is applied to various kinds of physical structures such as buildings, bridges, or ships.

 Aboard ships and large boats

 On water craft, the superstructure consists of the parts of the ship or a boat, including sailboats, fishing boats, passenger ships, and submarines, that project above her main deck.
 This does not usually include its masts or any armament turrets.
 Note that, in modern times, turrets do not always carry naval artillery.
-They can also carry missile launchers and/or antisubmarine warfare weapons.
+They can also carry missile launchers or antisubmarine warfare weapons.

 The size of a watercraft's superstructure can have many implications in the performance of ships and boats, since these structures can alter their structural rigidity, their displacements, and/or stability.
 These can be detrimental to any vessel's performance if they are taken into consideration incorrectly.